Classification of class

 Rice classes are classified largely into three groups.

-The basic-class are defined by the Rice.
+Basic classes are defined by the Rice.

-The user-defined-class are defined by the user.
+User-defined classes are defined by the user.

-Other classes are the embedded-class.
+Other classes are embedded classes.

 The int, long, real, bool, and string express the value.